SilverHalf/mount-balrior/ura/strategy.md

 |[Steam Prison]            |4       |15          |7            |5            |
 |[Propel]                  |5       |12          |4            |2            |

-The total cast time for all of the higher priority skills comes down to around 34.5 seconds: enough for all of these skill to come off cooldown again.
+The total cast time for all of the higher priority skills comes down to around 34.5 seconds: enough for the first one cast to come off cooldown as the last ones are concluding.
+This means that there will always be a higher priority skill in Ura's queue, which will always be selected over [Propel].

 Ura can still use her jump in two situations:
 - If a higher priority skill is skipped due to having no valid targets.